 - They may be unlucky and have their spiritual form devoured by some ethereal monster.
 Since a petitioner slain outside their destination in the Outer Planes seems to be permanently destroyed, it is likely their soul cannot survive without its spiritual housing.

 - They may be reincarnated back into the Material.
 It's not clear what causes this to happen, although a lack of faith in the gods and a certain type of mindset or personality seems to make it more likely.

 - Their soul may drift off from the multiverse entirely, "giving up" and returning to wherever souls came from originally.
 Some believe this happens when a soul has been reincarnated enough times.

 - If they have a very strong force of will and are extremely emotionally invested in their life, they may remain in the Ethereal as an incorporeal undead.

 There is a difference between a petitioner and a planar.
-The former is a disembodied mortal soul, while the latter is a spirit.
-Petitioners are immortal while on their home plane; if slain, they will simply reform a short time later.
+The former is a disembodied mortal soul, while the latter is a being of pure spirit.
+Petitioners are immortal while on their home plane; if slain, they will simply reform a short time later from the energies of the plane.
 Nothing is lost, although their experience points reset to the beginning of their current level.
 However, if they leave their home plane, they are at all times in mortal peril; for outside of the realm of their alignment, being slain will result in their complete and utter destruction.